Student Rights and Responsibilities

 Harpur College uses a dual advising structure.
 Harpur Academic Advising provides students with general degree planning assistance.
 Students can obtain advice concerning majors or programs in Harpur College through departmental advising.
 Each of the professional schools provide academic advising through their respective advising offices.

 Academic advising for graduate students is conducted through the programs, departments and schools in which they are registered.
-Non-matriculated undergraduate students and students in the Older Adult Auditor Program should seek academic advising in Harpur College Academic Advising.
+Non-matriculated undergraduate students and students in the Older Adult Auditor Program should seek academic advising through Harpur College Academic Advising.

 University Counseling Center